caorong/chsize/README.md

 ----

-chsize = chinese character size
+chsize = chinese character size in shell

 get the real size of a character use in shell(with monospace font)